MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/using-management-packs.md

 -   [How to override a rule or monitor](how-to-override-a-rule-or-monitor.md)

-    Explains how to apply an override to change the configuration of override a rule, attribute, or object discovery.
+    Explains how to apply an override to change the configuration of a rule, monitor, attribute, or object discovery.

 -   [How to add knowledge to a management pack](how-to-add-knowledge-to-a-management-pack.md)